 Here are a few tips to prolong the lifespan of your kayak:

 After every paddling adventure, rinse your kayak, any moving parts (rudder, foot braces, etc.), and accessories/equipment (paddle, life jacket/PFD, etc.) thoroughly.
-A quick rinse keeps everything moving smoothly and slow down corrosion (?)
+A quick rinse keeps everything moving smoothly and slow down corrosion on metal parts.

 Inspect your kayak, including accessories and moving parts, from top to bottom.
 Make sure there are no damages to your equipment and/or deep scratches that can cause leakage.
 If there are, acquire replacement parts and repair the deep scratches as soon as possible.
 This is also for your safety.